beamalsky/beamalsky.fyi/content/portfolio/berlant.md

 weight = 4
 +++

-An interview with the renowned affect theorist for The Point Magazine’s <i>What Is America For?</i> issue
+An interview with the illustrious affect theorist for The Point Magazine’s <i>What Is America For?</i> issue

 <!--more-->